 Net cash generated from financing activities increased from approximately \$4,655,000 in the fiscal year ended March 31, 2015 to approximately \$5,607,000 in the fiscal year ended March 31, 2016.
-The net cash provided by financing activities in fiscal 2016 was all from the issuance of common stock, while the net cash provided by financing activities in fiscal 2015 arose from approximately \$4,763,000 from the issuance of common stock and \$415,000 from the issuance of notes payable, which was partially offset by approximately \$523,000 in repayments of notes payable in cash.
+The net cash provided by financing activities in fiscal 2016 was all from the issuance of common stock, while the net cash provided by financing activities in fiscal 2016 was all from the issuance of common stock, while the net cash provided by financing activities in fiscal 2016 was all from the issuance of notes payable, which was partially offset by approximately \$523,000 in repayments of notes payable in cash.